elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how to approximate the area under a curve using definite integrals, detailing the method of partitioning intervals, selecting sample points, calculating areas of rectangles, and taking limits to achieve the exact value.
+    This content explains the method of approximating the area under a curve using definite integrals, detailing the steps involved from selecting a function and interval to calculating areas using rectangles and obtaining the exact area through integration.
   page_keywords: >-
-    area under a curve, definite integrals, approximation, integration, mathematical functions, calculus, rectangles, limit, sample points, illustration, example, numerical approximation
+    area under the curve, definite integrals, integration, function f(x), partition intervals, sample points, rectangle area, sum areas, limit of n, calculus, approximation technique
 author: QuickTakes
 question: >-
     How do you approximate the area under a curve using definite integrals?